Seraf/LISA/docs/_build/html/_sources/lisa-wit.txt

 Wit installation
 ^^^^^^^^^^^^^^^^
 At this moment Wit is not available in an offline mode.
-But according to developers, the project will be open source and available offline as soon it's more stable.
+The Wit team announced that Wit will be gradually open sourced in the future, and an offline version is on the roadmap.

 To use it online : https://www.wit.ai